Cymphonique Miller: Music and acting careers (2011–present)

 In 2012, Miller starred the lead and contributed to the music for the Nickelodeon series How to Rock along with Lulu Antariksa.

 The show lasted one season.
-She sings the theme song of Nickelodeon's Winx Club revival series, which premiered on Nickelodeon in June 2011.
+She sang the theme song to Nickelodeon's Winx Club revival series, which premiered on Nickelodeon in June 2011.
 She was also the voice of Princess Krystal on the series.
 She is featured on the Big Time Rush song, "I Know You Know".

 In 2011, Miller was nominated for "Best Female Hip-Hop Artist" at the BET Awards.

 On July 7, 2012, Miller performed the halftime show at the Los Angeles Sparks' Girl Scouts night at The Staples Center.

 Miller appeared on Mad TV, in numerous national commercials, and in public service announcements.
 In 2013, she released a mixtape entitled Passion.

 The same year, she appeared in the film The Demsey Sisters along with Lynn Whitfield and Denyce Lawton.